 Neurosciences Graduate Programs

-The neurosciences program admits students directly for study on the Lawrence campus, with strengths in behavioral, biological, chemical, and pharmaceutical sciences, and the KU Medical Center campus in Kansas City, with strengths in all the biomedical and clinical sciences.
-Each student is asked which campus he or she would prefer.
-Students earn a Ph.D. degree in the neurosciences.
-In exceptional circumstances, the program also offers an M.S. degree in neurosciences.
+The graduate program in neurosciences at the University of Kansas is a degree-granting program.
+Students are admitted directly into the program.
+The program is coordinated by the Lawrence campus of the university - with strengths in the behavioral, biological, chemical, and pharmaceutical sciences - and the Medical Center campus in Kansas City - with strengths in all the biomedical and clinical sciences.
+Each student is asked to indicate the campus on which he or she would like to be considered for admission.
+Students in this program should expect to be admitted to and receive a Ph.D. degree in neurosciences.

 M.S.
 Degree Requirements